proxmox/proxmox-backup/docs/administration-guide.rst

 be a physical host, a virtual machine, or a container.
 Such backups may contain file and image archives.
 There are no restrictions in this case.

-.. note:: If you want to backup virtual machines or containers on Proxmov VE, see :ref:`pve-integration`.
+.. note:: If you want to backup virtual machines or containers on Proxmox VE, see :ref:`pve-integration`.

 For the following example you need to have a backup server set up, working credentials and need to know the repository name.